Types of Gueridon Service Explained: Techniques, Tools & Examples

 The Art of Service: Presentation, Pairing, and Storytelling

-Cheese trolley service is a guest-driven experience guided by the knowledge and passion of the server, often referred to as a fromager or “fromellier.”
+Cheese trolley service is a guest-driven experience guided by the knowledge and passion of the server—often referred to as a fromager or “fromellier”,—who explains the types of cheese being offered, their origins, and tasting notes.

 How the Service Works:

-Cheese service may seem simple, but it demands a high level of product knowledge and interpersonal skill.
+Cheese service may seem simple, but it demands a high level of product knowledge and interpersonal skills.

 Key Skills for Cheese Trolley Service: